adrmal/PJN-PTX/README.md

 <br>

 ### ProofReader
-Application, which will correct your linguistic errors
+Application which will correct your linguistic errors

 <br>